-If you learned about your partner’s infidelity while being quarantined with them, it may be even harder to come to terms with the news.
-In such close quarters, you may not have been able to grant yourself the physical or mental space you need in order to process the situation.
-But if there’s one thing relationship pros want you to know, it’s that with time and patience, healing is possible, whether that means with your partner in or out of the picture.
+If you learned about your partner's infidelity after years of being together, it may be even harder to come to terms with the news.
+When you share a living space together, you may not have been able to grant yourself the physical or mental space you need in order to process the situation.
+But if there's one thing relationship pros want you to know, it's that with time and patience, healing is possible, whether that’s with your partner in or out of the picture.

 1. Turn inward rather than lashing out

-When one person steps out of the confines of a relationship, it isn’t usually just shrugged off with a casual “we good.”
-If you’re reeling from the whiplash of information you really didn’t want to know but very clearly needed to know, you may feel like you’re in a tsunami of negative emotions.
-But rather than lashing out at your partner to “even the score,” it’s important to step away and process those emotions privately.
+When one person steps out of the confines of a relationship, it isn't usually just shrugged off with a casual "we good."
+If you're reeling from the whiplash of information you really didn't want to know but very clearly needed to know, you may feel like you're in a tsunami of negative emotions.
+But rather than lashing out at your partner to "even the score," thereby feeding into toxic relationship dynamics, it's important to step away and process those emotions privately.

 "Take the time that you need to move through the shock and initial gathering of information.
 Time does not heal all wounds—however, it will give you some perspective." —Melissa Divaris Thompson, LMFT